Host Program

 How long does it take to be matched?

 Most student applications are received by the end of June.
-Hosts are contacted to choose students.
-This may take time depending on when applications are received, the host's interests and their vacation schedules.
-The time that we spend communicating with the hosts will increase the chance for a successful match.
+Hosts are contacted regarding potential student matches.
+The matching process may take time depending on when student applications are received, the host's interests, and their summer vacation schedules.
+The Host Program attempts to match the majority of students prior to the start of the fall semester.

 Are hosts paid?